 Pour into a clean container with a lid, label, and store in a cool place.

 Plantain is naturally healing and great for your skin.
 It is found in almost every yard, although most do not know what it is called, or how it can help then be prepared.

 Where can you get supplies for these recipes?
 Check your local natural food store and buy local when possible.
-All of the dried herbs can be grown in your own garden,m or online you can purchase dried herbs at Amazon.
+All of the dried herbs mentioned in this post can be grown in your own garden or purchased online by searching for dried herbs at Amazon.

 The addition of natural remedies makes antiseptic compresses, antibacterial ointment, and anti-itch salve, an easy choice.
 With just a few ingredients you can add these 3 herbal remedies for preparedness to your 72-hour kits.
 They will help you naturally be prepared for simple medical emergencies.